Chasewb91/slatebot/README.md

 # slatebot

-A template for discord bots, providing a "clean slate" to build upon.
+Slatebot is a discord bot template, aiming to provide a "clean slate" in which you can build your own discord bot.

+Written in Python using Discord.py API.